aarmey/ml-for-bioe/lectures/Wk4-Lecture8.md

 Dimensionality goes from $m$ to $N_{comp}$.

-\note[item]{What might be a concern as a consequence of this?
-(How do we determine how many components to keep?)
+\note[item]{What are the bounds on the number of components we can have?
-\item What are the bounds on the number of components we can have?}
+\item What might be a concern as a consequence of this?
+(How do we determine how many components to keep?)}

 # Principal Components Regression (PCR)